fbef0102/Game-Private_Plugin/Tutorial_教學區/English/Server/Install_Other_File/README.md

 			// How many human players can join server (Not including AI Bots) sv_maxplayers 18

+			// Maximum players" number that's visible to people in the server browser and server queries
-			// Overrides the max players reported to prospective clients sv_visiblemaxplayers 18
+			// Suggest to set the same number as sv_maxplayers sv_visiblemaxplayers 18

+			//If 0, Allow to join server via matchmaking lobby, connect, or server list
+			//If 0, server has reserve match system when from lobby only
+			//If 0, Allow to change sv_cheats to 1 anytime
-			// If 1, Players may only join this server from matchmaking lobby, may not connect directly. sv_allow_lobby_connect_only 0
+			//If 1, Allow to join this server from matchmaking lobby only

-			// If 1, Disallow lobby reservation cookie sv_force_unreserved 1
+			//If 1, server has reserve match system no matter how players join server
+			//If 1, Now allow to change sv_cheats to 1
+			sv_allow_lobby_connect_only 0

+			//This cvar from l4dtoolz extension
+			//If 1, force sv_allow_lobby_connect_only to be 0
+			//If 1, no reserved cookie + don't reply reservation request form lobby sv_force_unreserved 0
 			```

 	4. By default, the game engine only allow 18 max clients.
 To change max clients